westonrobot/scout_sdk/README.md

 This software packages provides a C++ interface to communicate with the Scout mobile base, for sending commands to the robot and acquiring latest robot state.

 Generally, you only need to instantiate an object of "class ScoutBase", then use the object to programmatically control the robot.
-Internally, class ScoutBase manages two background threads, one to process CAN messages of the robot state and accordingly update state variables in the ScoutState data structre, and the other to maintain a 50Hz loop and send latest command to the robot base.
+Internally, class ScoutBase manages two background threads, one to process CAN/UART messages of the robot state and accordingly update state variables in the ScoutState data structre, and the other to maintain a 50Hz loop and send latest command to the robot base.
 User can iteratively perform tasks in the main thread and check the robot state or set control commands.

 Refer to "src/demo/demo_scout_can.cpp" for an example.